We are continuing to monitor the Coronavirus / COVID-19 pandemic and will report any official announcements on this page.

 Gwinnett County Public Library System:

-As a precaution to help limit the spread of coronavirus (COVID-19), all GCPL locations are temporarily closing on March 16 until at least March 30.
+As a precaution to help limit the spread of coronavirus (COVID-19), all GCPL locations are closed until further notice.
+Book drops are closed at this time.
+All overdue fines are suspended.

 Department of Driver Services: